ProxyErr/hgtc_progects/README.md

 # hgtc_progects:

-This contains most of my projects from HGTC.
+This is to showcase some of the projects that were completed while going to school at HGTC.

-I have left out most of the basic stuff.